Small Business Tax Rates as of 2025

 6. Consult a Professional: Seek advice from a professional tax accountant who can provide personalized guidance based on your business structure, industry, and other factors.

-Keep in mind that tax laws are always changing so it is crucial to stay up to date with the latest regulations or consult with a tax professional to ensure compliance and maximized deductions.
+Keep in mind that tax laws are always changing, so it is crucial to stay up to date with the latest regulations or consult with a tax professional to ensure compliance and maximized deductions.

-Small Business Tax Deadlines in 2024
+Small Business Tax Deadlines in 2025

 Estimated Tax Deadlines

-1. First Quarter, January – March: Due April 15, 2024
+1. First Quarter, January – March: Due April 15, 2025

-2. Second Quarter, April – May: Due June 17, 2024
+2. Second Quarter, April – May: Due June 15, 2025

-3. Third Quarter, June – August: Due Sept.
-16, 2024
+3. Third Quarter, June – August: Due September 15, 2025

-4. Fourth Quarter, September – December: Due Jan.
-15, 2025
+4. Fourth Quarter, September – December: Due January 15, 2026

-Important Small Business Tax Deadlines in 2024
+Important Small Business Tax Dates in 2025

 • Employees Must Receive W-2 Forms